30 Mind-Boggling Freelance Statistics (2023 Edition)

 “Freelancer” is the term most independent workers use to describe their position.
 28% of independent workers consider themselves self-employed consultants, 14% are side-hustlers, 12% are founders with no employees, 6% are founders with employees, and 4% of them proclaim to be “something else.”

-Approximately a third of the US workforce has done freelance work at some point in their career, according to Forbes.
-The freelancing boom that the US has been in for the last five years has brought the number of freelancers from a modest 3.7 million to a colossal 56.7 million today.
+As Forbes reported, approximately a third of the US workforce has done freelance work at some point in their career.
+The freelancing boom that the US has been in for the last five years made the Americans trust the process.

 4. 61% of freelancers specialize in 2 to 3 skills.

-In fact, just 5% of freelancers look for work based on a single skill.
-95% of freelancers, according to the freelance statistics, take jobs that require them to adjust and improve on their skill set.
+In fact, just 5% of freelancers search for work based on a single skill.
+95% of freelancers take jobs that require them to adjust and improve on their skill set.
 Essentially, they’re “slash workers.”

 5. 61% of freelancers say they freelance by choice.